 All DNA is made up of several nucleotide bases – adenine (A), cytosine (C), guanine (G), and thymine (T).
 Your DNA is made of two strands of nucleotide bases that bind together and coil into a double helix.
 This base pair makes up your genotype at that particular position and is expressed in your data files such as AA or CT.

 If you have a " -- " in the genotype column of your data file, this means that we could not detect your genotype variant at this SNP when we tested your DNA.

 Your mtDNA and/or Y DNA file:

 Your mitochondrial and (if you're genetically male) your Y DNA data file will contain a list of DNA markers that make up your mt and/or Y genetic signature.

 We will provide you with the most common name for a particular genetic marker and any alternative names that this marker may have - for example, if you have one row of your file like this "F83/M1185/PF5861" - this means that you have tested positive for marker "F83" which is also known as "M1185" and "PF5861".

-Please note that we do not include genetic markers you have not tested positive for.
+Please note that we do not include genetic markers you have not tested positive for in these files.